 All requests for signed, review, or ARC copies of Kristy's books go through HarperCollins.

 Kristy loves chatting with book-loving friends and is happy to sign books at various appearances throughout the year.
 You can meet Kristy by attending a conference or author appearance, or by booking a speaking event in your area.

-Kristy also has three more historical fiction books on the way—mark your calendars for the first to hit bookstore shelves in Spring, 2021.
-And be sure you sign up for Kristy’s WRITING DESK Newsletter.
+Kristy is currently working on two NIV Verse Mapping Bibles, expected to release in Fall 2020.
+She's also has three more historical fiction books on the way—mark your calendars for the first to hit bookstore shelves in Spring, 2021.
+Be sure you sign up for Kristy’s WRITING DESK Newsletter.
 We share book news, exclusive cover reveals, giveaways, event updates & behind-the-scenes happenings there first!

 While Kristy connects with aspiring authors through her local church community and at speaking events and author appearances, she is not currently offering one-on-one coaching.
 She recommends joining a writing organization such as the American Christian Fiction Authors, and investing in coaching with industry professionals—such as Author School.

 The theme of hope rising from dark places in history is a constant in my novels, tackling the stories where art, history, and faith intersect.

 While all of my historical fiction books are of a Christian world view, they won't shy away from what's real.
 Not every character will look at life through a faith-based lens and may have thoughts or actions to reflect it.
 My books paint historically accurate portraits for mature audiences with themes such as: war, death, grief/loss, racism, religious or cultural prejudice, divorce, abuse, sin, chronic illness, and the horrors of the Holocaust.

 It's in this fallen world the light of Jesus Christ eclipses darkness every time—that's the space where I pick up my pen and begin a new redemption story...

 The short answer?
 I write in a coffee shop with kayaks on the wall...